-The Village maintains two individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the General Fund and the Motor Fuel Tax Fund, which are considered major funds.
+The Village maintains three individual governmental funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the General Fund, the Motor Fuel Tax Fund, and the Capital Projects Fund which are considered major funds.
 The Village adopts an annual appropriated budget for all of the governmental funds.
 A budgetary comparison schedule for these funds has been provided to demonstrate compliance with this budget.